Teaching and Learning

 Our goal of education in City Schools of Decatur, Pre-Kindergarten to Grade 12, is to cultivate and nurture extraordinary, critical thinkers who are ethical and inspired to make the world a better place.
 There are two complementary instructional programs in City Schools of Decatur that support our goal of education:

-- EL Education (formerly Expeditionary Learning) in our five lower elementary K-3 schools (Clairemont, Glennwood, Oakhurst, Westchester, and Winnona Park)
+- EL Education (formerly Expeditionary Learning) is used in our five lower elementary K-2 schools (Clairemont, Glennwood, Oakhurst, Westchester, and Winnona Park.)

 - For more information about the EL Education instructional program, please click here.